A dense casuarina forest lines the beach here.

 Although still a beautiful beach, seaweed often thickly covers the shore here.

-The ocean water and sand conditions vary from rather poor on the far western side near Haulover Point, to incredible on the far eastern side near Cedar Point.
+Found on the remote eastern side of Middle Caicos, Wild Cow Run is a three-mile-long (4.8 km) beach that’s lined with casuarina trees.
+The ocean water and sand conditions vary from rather poor on the far western side near Haulover Point to incredible on the far eastern side near Cedar Point.

-The western end of the beach isn’t great for swimming due to high levels of seaweed and shoals, yet it’s worth the visit due to the stellar views from the adjacent bluffs and of the interesting sea creatures and fish in the water below the cliffs.
+The western end of the beach isn’t great for swimming due to high levels of seaweed and shoals.
+That being said, Wild Cow Run is worth the visit to experience the stellar views from the adjacent bluffs and glimpse the interesting sea creatures and fish in the water below the cliffs.

 The entirety of the coast is an excellent location for flotsam beachcombing.